 Which, as I said, may only prove Lakoff’s point.

-I haven’t read Lakoff’s books and my summary of his short interview dont think of elephantmay be unfair.
+I haven’t read Lakoff’s books and my summary of his short interview may be unfair.
 Don’t Think of an Elephant is on sale as “all new” and wildly popular to judge by the reviews on Amazon.
 As usual – given my contrarian nature – I’ll offer a few of the negative comments: “There is very little new in this reprint”… “the writing is a little convoluted”… and “I found myself balking at some of his ideas and suggestions.”

 Which Lakoff would probably say proves his point.